Wilson McCarthy: Career

 After obtaining his law degree, Wilson returned to Utah, where he entered politics in the Democratic Party, worked as a district attorney, and was ultimately appointed to a judgeship on Utah's Third District Court in 1919.
 He left the bench in barely a year, going on to earn a sizable fortune in private practice.
 In 1926 he was elected to the state senate.
-In the wake of the Wall Street Crash of 1929, he was appointed by Republican President Herbert Hoover to the Reconstruction Finance Corporation in 1932, even though McCarthy was a Democrat.
+In the wake of the Wall Street crash of 1929, he was appointed by Republican President Herbert Hoover to the Reconstruction Finance Corporation in 1932, even though McCarthy was a Democrat.
 Again, he served scarcely a year, this time leaving politics for a career in banking in San Francisco, California.

-In 1934, RFC Chairman Jess H. Jones asked McCarthy to take control of the Denver and Rio Grande Western Railroad, which had just defaulted on a $10 million loan.
+In 1934, RFC Chairman Jesse H. Jones asked McCarthy to take control of the Denver and Rio Grande Western Railroad, which had just defaulted on a $10 million loan.
 The Rio Grande was back in court the following year, petitioning for reorganization under the Federal Bankruptcy Act.
 U.S. District Court Judge John Foster Symes appointed Denver's Henry Swan and McCarthy co-trustees.
 Thus began a two decade odyssey for McCarthy, the ultimate beneficiary being a rehabilitated Rio Grande.

 Despite its inability to pay interest on $122 million in debt, McCarthy and Swan worked to repair and rebuild the Rio Grande.
 In 1937 alone the two pumped $18 million into the property.
 Under McCarthy's administration, the Rio Grande built over 1,130 bridges and laid over two million ties.
 At one point during the Great Depression, the Rio Grande spent one million dollars a year for five years running.
 The road also bought its first new motive power in over ten years.
 By 1940 the McCarthy receivership spent over $20 million upgrading the Rio Grande.
 By the end of World War II, the Rio Grande's revenues increased from $17 million to $75 million per year.
 In 1942 alone, revenues increased by a staggering 905 percent.